This post contains affiliate links. As an amazon associate, I earn affiliate commission, from qualifying purchases.

 - The material seems to forged wrongly

-The steel sheet has been grounded to get a precise shape and size.
+The best steel sheet for knife making has been grounded to get a precise shape and size.
 It also has a composition of the alloy, with carbon that modifies the features of the steel.
 The steel has a higher carbon content that makes it stronger, harder, and wear-resistant, while others with a low carbon content have the tendency to be more formidable, and weldable.

-The carbon steel includes; AISI-SAE grades in a 1000 range, classified by the level of carbon content that is low (below 0.3%), medium (0.3% to 0.6%), and high (0.6%, and above).
+This best carbon steel includes; AISI-SAE grades in a 1000 range, classified by the level of carbon content that is low (below 0.3%), medium (0.3% to 0.6%), and high (0.6%, and above).
 Its alloy steel includes AISI-SAE grades in 1300 and 4000 ranges.
-There is a lot that this steel contains which makes it as quality as possible, and knife making recommended for beginner knife makers.
+There is a lot that this steel contains which makes it as quality as possible, and knife making is recommended for beginner knife makers.

 - Better machinability